ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   del_msgs
-    Which delete operator message (DOM) requests the console can receive.
+    The delete operator message (DOM) requests the console can receive.

+    :literal:`normal` \- Normal delete requests.

+    :literal:`all` \- All delete requests.

+    :literal:`none` \- No delete requests.

-    :literal:`delete` will remove the field from the profile.
+    :literal:`delete` \- Removes this field from the profile.

     This option is mutually exclusive with :literal:`delete`.